TeamHypersomnia/Hypersomnia/docs/pages/todo/reassurements.md

 summary: We don't need to do this yet, because...
 ---

+- This light model is good because
+	- Texture allows you to CAP the max light exposure to ensure color fidelity
+	- Whereas the color parameter lets you change how much it actually absorbs light

 - BTW property-per-resource is GOOD
 	- Because it encourages people to create DIFFERENT sprites for DIFFERENT behaviors
 	- So that the player ALWAYS knows what to expect when they see an object